What is the Term Structure of Interest Rates?

 The term structure of interest rates or the yield curve is basically a graphical representation showing the relationship between the bond yields or the yield to maturity (YTM) of bonds and a range of maturities.
 Bonds that are plotted on the graph are of the same quality, or we can say having the same risk profile.
 A point to note is that this graph does not plot the coupon rates against the maturities.
-This is done by the spot curve.
+The spot curve does this.

 The term structure of interest rates graph can take five shapes:

-We can also call it a bell-shape curve.
+We can also call it a bell-shaped curve.
 This type of curve is very rare and indicates a slowdown in the economy.
-It indicates that the yield on the bonds with medium-term maturity is more than the yield from the bonds with long and short terms maturities.
+It indicates that the yield on the bonds with medium-term maturity is more than the yield from those with long and short-term maturities.